awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

    aws ssm create-activation --default-instance-name MyWebServers --iam-role SSMServiceRole --registration-limit 10 --region us-east-2
    ```

 1. Press Enter\.
-If the activation is created successfully,, the system returns an Activation Code and an Activation ID\.
-Store the Activation Code and Activation ID in a safe place\.
+If the activation is created successfully, the system immediately returns an Activation Code and ID\.

 Continue to [Step 5: Install SSM Agent for a Hybrid Environment \(Windows\)](sysman-install-managed-win.md)\.